Theodor Förster

-Theodor Förster (May 15, 1910 – May 20, 1974) was a German physical chemist known for theoretical work on light-matter interaction in molecular systems such as fluorescence and resonant energy transfer.
+Theodor Förster (15 May 1910 – 20 May 1974) was a German physical chemist known for theoretical work on light-matter interaction in molecular systems such as fluorescence and resonant energy transfer.

 Education and career

-Förster studied at the University of Frankfurt and received his Ph.D. at the age of only 23 under Erwin Madelung in 1933.
+Förster was born in Frankfurt am Main and studied physics and mathematics at the University of Frankfurt from 1929 to 1933.
+He received his Ph.D. at the age of only 23 under Erwin Madelung in 1933.
 In the same year he joined the Nazi Party and the SA.
 He then joined Karl-Friedrich Bonhoeffer as a research assistant at the Leipzig University, where he worked closely with Peter Debye, Werner Heisenberg, and Hans Kautzky.
 Förster obtained his habilitation in 1940 and became a lecturer at the Leipzig University.
 Following his research and teaching activities in Leipzig, he became a professor at the Poznań University in occupied Poland (1942).

 From 1947 to 1951 he worked at the Max Planck Institute for Physical Chemistry in Göttingen as a department head.
 In 1951, he became a professor at the University of Stuttgart.
-He passed away due to a heart attack in 1974.
+He died due to a heart attack in 1974.